-Current Florida law allows for a minor child to be involuntarily committed to a psychiatric facility if there is reason to believe that the child has a mental illness and because of his or her mental illness:
+Current Florida law allows for a minor to be sent for an involuntary psychiatric examination if there is reason to believe that the child has a mental illness and because of his or her mental illness:

 1. The person has refused voluntary examination after conscientious explanation and disclosure of the purpose of the examination; or the person is unable to determine whether examination is necessary; and